-That reliability doesn’t come cheap—the average new car costs well over $45,000 in 2024—but car buyers typically are getting many miles for their money.
+That reliability doesn’t come cheap—the average new car costs over $50,000 as of late 2025—but those car buyers do at least tend to get many miles for their money.
 How many miles depends in no small part on which car they buy.

 The rising tide of automotive reliability has lifted virtually all brands.
 With just a few exceptions, even automakers that once sold famously problem-prone cars have improved dramatically.
 But without question, some automakers remain more reliable than others.